justintadlock/whistles/readme.txt

 * `[whistles]` shortcode for displaying whistles.
 * "Add Whistles" media button above the post content editor for inserting whistles.
 * "Whistles" widget under the "Appearance > Widgets" admin screen.

+### Professional Support

+If you need professional plugin support from me, the plugin author, you can access the support forums at [Theme Hybrid](http://themehybrid.com/support), which is a professional WordPress help/support site where I handle support for all my plugins and themes for a community of 40,000+ users (and growing).

+### Plugin Development

+If you're a theme author, plugin author, or just a code hobbyist, you can follow the development of this plugin on it's [GitHub repository](https://github.com/justintadlock/whistles).

+### Donations

+Yes, I do accept donations.
+If you want to buy me a beer or whatever, you can do so from my [donations page](http://themehybrid.com/donate).
+I appreciate all donations, no matter the size.
+Further development of this plugin is not contingent on donations, but they are always a nice incentive.

 == Installation ==